ambient-innovation/django-dynamic-admin/README.md

 - does not validate that the selected value is really part of the original queryset
   - if anybody can modify your DOM, they could potentially inject invalid values
   - you have to write `Model.clean()` methods to guard against that
+- only tested with Django 3.2

+## Changelog
+- 0.1.0: Initial release